Telefonica/toolium/docs/page_objects.rst

     username.text = 'username'

 Page elements only implement the most commonly used methods.
-When performing any other action with the element, get the web element of the page element and execute the action. *web_element* property returns the Selenium or Appium WebElement.
+When performing any other action with the element, get the web element of the page element and execute the action. *web_element* property returns the Selenium, Playwright or Appium WebElement.

 .. code-block:: python